 The FBI, Washington, D.C., has named Richard McFeely executive assistant director of the criminal, cyber and response services branch; and Ronald Hosko assistant director of the criminal investigative division.

 General Dynamics Information Technology, Fairfax, Virginia, has been awarded three task orders to provide information technology (IT) services under the Federal Bureau of Investigation Information Technology Supplies and Support Services (FBI IT Triple S) contract.
 The task orders have a combined value of $19 million over eight years.

 Keith L. Bennett has been named assistant director of the FBI's Inspection Division, Washington, D.C.

 Louis F. Quijas has been named assistant director of the FBI's new Office of Law Enforcement Coordination, Washington, D.C.

-Herbert Brown has been named special agent in charge of the FBI's Sacramento Division.
+Mary F. Rook has been named special agent in charge of the FBI's Anchorage Division.